rrosebrook/InfluenzaPostCOVID/README.md

 ## Conclusions

 Sometimes it feels like it's been decades since the start of COVID, however through the process of this project it's been painfully clear that there are barely two seasons of flu data at the time of this publication, and we are barely starting upon our third.
 Because of this lack of data we were ultimately hampered on the level of analysis, we could do on this topic, and it would be worth revisiting once more data has been collected.
 During the 2020 flu season (and 2019 for Alaska) we saw incredible reductions in influenza infections, but we do see these numbers trending upward with the 2021 flu season.
 But the data we have is only sufficient to let us know that currently, things are drastically different from pre-pandemic levels -- we will have to wait until we start seeing numbers from this flu season before we can start predicting if these changes will have any sort of lasting effect.

+But we also do need to recognize the limitations of our models on preCOVID data.
+While we were able to produce significantly better models for these states, this was mostly in relativity.
+Dr. Harvey Fineberg, former president of the Institute of Medicine, is quoted as saying: "The flu is very unpredictable when it begins and in how it takes off."
+And the simpler types of modeling with the data we fed our system proved to be mostly underwhelming from the start.
+Further research on this topic has indicated promising methods of inflenza prediction using social media mining[^6] and neural networks[^7], so perhaps these would be better avenues worth exploring.